glebpnkv/StaB-ddG/README.md

 python run_stabddg.py --pdb_dir examples/list_of_mutations/pdbs \
     --csv_path examples/list_of_mutations/mutations.csv
 ```
-By default, the output will be saved in the same directory as the mutant csv file, with similar intermediate outputs saved in `--pdb_dir` as in the one mutant case.
+By default, this command will create an `output` directory in the same directory as the mutant csv file.
+The predictions are saved in `output/output.csv`.

 ## Training and evaluation
 The two fine-tuning sections map onto the two fine-tuning steps described in the paper.
 First, we fine-tune on the Megascale protein folding stability dataset, then fine-tune on SKEMPI.
 The fine-tuning runs can be optionally tracked on Wandb with the flag `--wandb`.